AXA buys Bermuda-based XL for $15 billion in latest insurance mega-deal

 Some analysts were skeptical about the price.

 “In our view, the acquisition of XL fits AXA’s strategy of growing in commercial insurance.
-However, the purchase price looks quite high even after synergy effects and AXA’s debt ratio is again rather stretched,” said analysts at German brokerage Bankhaus Lampe, who kept a“hold” rating on AXA shares.
+However, the purchase price looks quite high even after synergy effects and AXA’s debt ratio is again rather stretched,” said analysts at German brokerage Bankhaus Lampe, who kept a “hold” rating on AXA shares.

 Analysts at UBS said XL did not necessarily fit AXA’s plans to grow in Asia, given XL’s predominantly U.S.-exposed business.